-Three typefaces have been chosen for the Destination Imagination brand campaign.
+Three typefaces have been chosen for the Destination Imagination materials and website.
 These fonts should be used in all brand communications to project a consistent visual identity.
 This includes promotional materials, advertising, digital assets and printed materials.

 BODY COPY

 Print: Average size 8-14 pt.